 We summarize how we promise to live together in the covenant.
 It forms the ethics, or the moral principles, of our worldview and holds out a biblical standard by which we live.
 Our acceptance of this multifaceted document follows the practice of believers throughout the centuries who have pledged to God and one another to live out the gospel in community.

 We use our covenant in the following ways today.
-We require all new members to sign it before joining the church.
-The covenant is publically read as part of the service when new members are welcomed into membership.
-Finally, on the Sunday closest to our church’s Anniversary Date (02 November 2014), we stand as a body and recommit ourselves to it.
+The covenant is publicly read as part of the service when new members are welcomed into membership.
 By featuring the covenant in our life together, we strive to protect ourselves from individual and corporate sin.
 Of equal importance, we spur one another on to live in light of a greater covenant, one initiated by love, sealed by sacrifice, and kept for eternity by our Saviour, Jesus Christ.

 RBC Members Covenant